esco/puller/README.md

 puller
 ======

-Tool to help with scraping in NodeJS
+Tool to help with scraping in NodeJS written in CoffeeScript